bilalonur/Python-Bilimsel-Hesap-Makinesi/README.md

-# Python Bilimsel Hesap Makinesi
+# Scientific Calculator in Python
- Python'da eval fonksiyonu ile çalışan bilimsel bir hesap makinesi.
+ It is a scientific calculator that uses eval function in python.